silaev/wms/README.md

 - create new products with article verification (duplicate key error collection: wms.product index: article occurs while trying to insert products with identical id);
-- find products dto(user's representation) by either name or brand (full equality, mau be soften in ProductDao via clear DSL);
+- find products dto(user's representation) by either name or brand (full equality, may be soften in ProductDao via clear DSL);
 - find all products (entity representation);
 - upload xlsx file (other formats are not currently supported) in order to update current product quantities.